gbcolborne/vardial2021/README.md

 # vardial2021
-Code developed for Uralic language identifcation shared task at VarDial 2021
+Code developed for the Uralic language identification shared task at VarDial 2021